esyywar/sudoku-solve-GUI/README.md

 # sudoku-solve-GUI

 This application is a graphical user interface which solves sudoku puzzles using the backtracking algorithm.
-The executable application file is found at 'Debug\Sudoku_GUI.exe'

 <img src="images/sudoku_gui_screen.JPG" />